Skip to content

 Does this work with on-premise TOPdesk?
 Yes.
 The integration is API-based, so on-premise works as well as SaaS.
 The webhook endpoint must be reachable from TOPdesk (public URL or reverse proxy through your firewall).

 What happens to ticket content?
 Does it go to external LLMs?
 No, not by default.
-ITSM Autopilot runs on EU-hosted LLMs (Azure OpenAI EU or Mistral); ticket content doesn't leave the EU.
+ITSM Autopilot runs on EU-hosted LLMs (Azure OpenAI EU or Mistral); ticket content does not leave the EU.
 For customers with stricter requirements, a self-hosted LLM is also possible.

 What about personal data (GDPR)?
 Before the prompt, PII is automatically masked (names, email addresses, customer numbers) unless the use case explicitly requires it.
 See also our article on PII masking in the service desk.